mmsbrggr/genetic-sudoku-solver/README.md

 ### Restarting
 After some number of generations in which no progress was made (can be configured with the '-b' parameter), the genetic algorithm gets restarted.
 Before each restart the fittest individuals get stored.
 If enough elites have been stored the restart is done with a population containing all stored elites.

+### Explanation
+An explanation of genetic algorithms in general can be found on [my blog](http://www.thisurlisfalse.com/solving-sudokus-without-thinking-about-them-well-maybe-a-little/).